 BanKO ng Bayan scales up its efforts to give financial access to every Filipino

-BPI Globe BanKO’s President and CEO John M. Rubio is driven to fulfill three key missions for the country’s first mobile phone-based, microfinance-focused savings bank.
+BPI BanKO’s President and CEO John M. Rubio is driven to fulfill three key missions for the country’s first mobile phone-based, microfinance-focused savings bank.

 “Ultimately, BanKO is about service.
 First, we want to reach as many Filipinos as possible, wherever they may be.
 Second, we want them to have access to our services, especially credit, anytime they need it.
 Finally, we want these services to be available to them in the most efficient and convenient ways,” Rubio declares.

 Rubio previously headed Globe’s sales strategy, business development, and operations division before joining BanKO as Chief Operating Officer in August 2013, and President and CEO in February 2014.
 He has led his team to drive 50% growth in BanKO’s accountholder base with over 650,000 accountholders to date, and are well on their way to reaching a million depositors within the year.
 While this is a significant achievement, Rubio believes there’s still much to be done.
 He shares, “80% of the population is still unbanked.
 There are many microfinance institutions trying to reach the market, but we believe that BanKO can best bridge the gap through its use of the mobile money platform as it allows us to reach our market in a manner that’s cost-efficient and viable.”